ocharles/blog/guest-posts/2014-12-19-existential-quantification.md

 ~~~

 The compiler is too clever to be tricked by our choice of names; it'll always
-create a *fresh* type each type in unpacks `HashMapE`.
+create a *fresh* type each time it unpacks `HashMapE`.
 So the elf has no choice but
 to write code the right way, which is of course to take a module as an
 argument: